Why I Killed My Front Lawn - And Replaced It With Native, Drought Resistant Plants

 Our home’s builder provided the original landscaping.
 Even though the original landscape included the bluegrass that I eventually replaced, the plants in the border between the house and the grass were a great start to my habitat garden and included snowberry bushes, a hawthorn tree, several ornamental grasses, junipers, and spirea.
 I wanted to create a cohesive space that blended the original plants with the new.

-What plants did you use?
+What native and drought resistant plants did you use?

 What steps did you take to replace your lawn?

-I created the garden in the spring of 2012.
-To kill the lawn, I spread of thin layer of manure and compost over the grass and then covered the area with black plastic.
+- To kill the lawn, I spread of thin layer of manure and compost over the grass and then covered the area with black plastic.

-I had a load of wood mulch and a few small boulders delivered and placed in the garden.
+- I had a load of wood mulch and a few small boulders delivered and placed in the garden.
 The boulders provide a little bit of interest in the spring when there isn’t much blooming, and they are also very popular stepping stones for the kids that walk by.

-Last year I planted a Furman’s Red Sage and Texas Red Yucca to provide for the hummingbirds that are around from late July into September.
+- Last year I planted a Furman’s Red Sage and Texas Red Yucca to provide for the hummingbirds that are around from late July into September.

 © All articles are copyrighted by High Country Gardens.
-Republishing an entire High Country Gardens blog post or article is prohibited without permission.
-Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.
+Republishing an entire High Country Gardens blog post or article is prohibited without written permission.
+Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook, Instagram or Pinterest.